 At every stage of the project, we engage with local governments, regulators, and community stakeholders to help our clients not only obtain required regulatory consent but gain essential community buy-in needed for long-term sustainability.

 Tetra Tech supports involuntary resettlement activities that result from infrastructure improvement projects.
 In accordance with International Finance Corporation Performance Standards and World Bank Guidelines, our resettlement specialists are dedicated to reducing displacement through alternative routing, when possible.
 When displacement cannot be avoided, we work to minimize adverse social and economic impacts and improve or restore the livelihoods and standards of living of displaced persons.

 Supporting the U.S. Agency for International Development Kajaki Dam Hydropower Plant expansion project in Afghanistan

 Meeting comprehensive resettlement needs for global infrastructure projects

 Ensuring communication between stakeholders and the local community throughout the construction of a new water system in Liberia

 Providing sustainable architecture-engineering services to improve road conditions and promote economic development in the Philippines

 Helping bring clean water and effective delivery systems to Liberia to address water sector challenges.

-Developing and optimizing sanitation, water, and drainage improvements to maximize economic development
+Developing and optimizing sanitation, water, and drainage improvements to expand economic development

-Developing vital infrastructure and local capacity in Afghanistan
+Developing vital infrastructure and building local engineering design capacity in Afghanistan

 Architecture-engineering services for comprehensive health system improvements